New Year's Eve: Australia

 Sydney's New Year's fireworks show in 2009.

 Falling in summer in the Southern Hemisphere, New Year's Eve is often celebrated via public events including fireworks shows, exhibitions, and concerts, Many are concentrated towards the country's beaches, and attract tourism from other parts of the world.

 The most prominent celebration in the country is Sydney New Year's Eve, which takes place at Sydney Harbour and consists of two fireworks shows — the evening Calling Country Fireworks (formerly the "Family Fireworks") held at 9:00 p.m., followed by the main show at midnight.
 Sydney Harbour Bridge is a focal point of the show, via pyrotechnics launched from the bridge, as well as lighting displays that illuminate it during the show—colloquially known as the "bridge effect", and previously taking the form of a symbol on its trusses that reflected an annual theme.
+The event is televised on major Australian networks including ABC.

 Other major Australian cities also host fireworks events, including Brisbane's Lord Mayor's New Year's Eve Fireworks on the Brisbane River, and Melbourne (which are launched from various locations in the city's central business district, and have attracted upwards of 400,000 spectators), Perth, Semaphore, and Hobart.
 Celebrations have also been held in remote locations in the Outback: at Cameron Corner—a location near the border between New South Wales, Queensland, and South Australia—a pub has traditionally celebrated for all three of their respective time zones in succession.